 He is co-founder of GU | Generazione Urbana (last work Monitoring of contemporary peripheral forms in Rome for the Italian Ministry of Cultural Heritage and Activities) and he is deputy editor of UrbanisticaTre, an online scientific journal of urban studies (peer review journal).

-Federica Fava is a junior researcher, currently at RomaTre University of Rome.
+Federica Fava is a post-doctoral fellow, currently at RomaTre University of Rome.
 In 2017 she published the book Estate romana.
 Tempi e pratiche della città effimera and was research team member of the “Future Architecture Platform” project, promoted by the Italian Museum of Arts MAXXI.

 Between 2017 and 2018, she was research fellow at IUAV University of Venice, Department Design and Planning in Complex Environments.
 During this period, she focused on housing issue in Venice, addressing emerging phenomena related to tourism gentrification.
 She worked as tutor in the Pellestina Summer School promoted by IUAV and MIT Boston; in the same department she was teaching assistant at the Urban and Territorial Analysis Laboratory led by Laura Fregolent.